Grape-Labs/grape-governance/README.md

 "Building the Web3 infrustructure at Web2 Native Speeds!"

 What we built:
-- UI Interfaces for simulating RPC/Cached experience for realms (created)
+- New UI Interfaces for simulating both RPC and Cached experiences of SPL Governance/Realms
-- Administrator UI for for fetching historical and up to date SPL Governance proposals along with participation (created)
+- Administrator UI for for fetching historical and up to date SPL Governance proposals along with participation
 - Proof of speed improvements in the respective UIs (cached storage can be fetched in less than 1 second)